sdercolin/vlabeler/README.md

 <details>
 <summary>Demo video (in English)</summary>
-Please not that this demo video is a bit outdated (1.0.0-beta1).
+Please note that this demo video is a bit outdated (1.0.0-beta1).
 Some UI elements may be different in the latest version.

 [YouTube](https://youtu.be/xFX8SRrJEzM) | [bilibili](https://www.bilibili.com/video/BV1Ve4y1S7FF)